Pterostylis microglossa: Taxonomy and naming

 Pterostylis microglossa was first formally described in 2012 by David Jones and Christopher French from a specimen collected near Kalbarri National Park and the description was published in Australian Orchid Review.
 The species had previously been known as Pterostylis sp.
 'Kalbarri'.
 The specific epithet (microglossa) is derived from the Ancient Greek words mikros meaning "small" or "little" and glossa meaning "tongue" referring to the relatively short labellum.

 Distribution and habitat

-The Kalbarri shell orchid grows in shallow soil on granite outcrops and on consolidated sand dunes between Shark Bay and the Moore River in the Geraldton Sandplains and Swan Coastal Plain biogeographic regions.
+Kalbarri shell orchid grows in shallow soil on granite outcrops and on consolidated sand dunes between Shark Bay and the Moore River in the Geraldton Sandplains and Swan Coastal Plain biogeographic regions.

 Conservation

 Pterostylis microglossa is listed as "not threatened" by the Government of Western Australia Department of Parks and Wildlife.